jbenninghoff/cluster-validation/README.md

 with passwordless ssh to all other cluster nodes.
 If using a non-root account, then non-root account must have passwordless sudo rights configured in /etc/sudoers.
-Update the file /etc/clustershell/groups to include an entry for "all" matching a pattern or patterns of host names.
+Update the file `/etc/clustershell/groups` to include an entry for "all" matching a pattern or patterns of host names in your cluster.
 For example;

     all: node[0-10]
-Verify clush works correctly by running "clush -a date".
-Compare results with "clush -ab date".
+Verify clush works correctly by running:
+    "clush -a date"
+Compare results with:
+    "clush -ab date".

 Download and extract the cluster-validation package with a command like this: